teekkaritorvet/puhallus/info_en.markdown

 You can get to Oulu by train, bus, car, or airplane.

+Map of the event:
+{% include image_include.html
+  image_path= '/assets/images/tapahtumakartta.png'
+  image_alt= 'Places of the event on the map'
+%}

-## Rotuaari ja Mannerheimin puisto
+## Rotuaari ja Mannerheiminpuisto

 The train and bus stations are less than a kilometer’s walk from the day concert stages.
 Additionally, you can take local buses to and from stops such as [Linja-autoasema E (2109)](https://oulunliikenne.fi/pysakit/OULU%3A120796) (e.g. buses 2, 7, 8, 5) and [Matkakeskus P (3222)](https://oulunliikenne.fi/pysakit/OULU%3A184167) (buses A and C).
 If arriving by car, parking is available at Kivisydän car park, which has an exit directly in front of the Rotuaari stage.
 Oulu Airport is located about 15 kilometers away in Oulunsalo.
 Bus lines 8 and 9 run from the airport to the stop [Rotuaari (2112)](https://oulunliikenne.fi/pysakit/OULU%3A120799), near both the Rotuaari stage and Mannerheim Park.